tuantle/tsf/examples/sunspot/TUTORIAL.md

 This is a single variable regression modeling tutorial so we will only have 1 input feature to feed into our model and 1 prediction output from the model.

-The training strategy is to let the model see the last 11 months of sunspot number data and and have it makes forecast for next month sunspot number.
+The training strategy is to let the model see the last 11 months of sunspot number data and have it makes forecast for next month sunspot number.

 Thus the input of the model would be a tensor of shape = (N, 11, 1), where N = batch size, 11 = past 11 months window, and 1 = feature count.